Maximizing Retirement Contributions and Deductions in 2026: When to Change Your Plan

 This plan structure combines the transparency of a defined contribution plan with the increased tax-deferral limits of a defined benefit plan to offer the best of both approaches.
 The features of a defined benefit plan also make retirement from this structure predictable.
 Read our complete guide to cash balance plans to learn more about the advantages of this plan structure.

-Best for: High-earning owners, partners, and professionals looking for aggressive tax deferral and long-term funding strategies.
+Best for: High-earning owners, partners, and professionals seeking maximum contributions and deductions.

 Start Designing Your Plan Today